webvpro/Cypher-System-Community-CSRD-Markdown/Compendiums/CSRD/en/Abilities/Will-of-a-Leader.md

 ---
 aliases:
-- Will of a Leader
+- "Will of a Leader"
 tags:
-- Compendium/CSRD/en/Rules/Abilities
+- Compendium/CSRD/en/Abilities
 - Ability
 - Ability/Action
 - Ability/Cost/9